10 Ways to Reduce Stress That Actually Backfire

 Eating comfort food

-Digging into the mac-and-cheese or grabbing a jumbo Snickers isn’t a healthy way to combat stress, but many of us continue to do it, aiming for a quick mood boost or energy lift (and swearing to burn it off with a workout later).
+Digging into the mac-and-cheese or grabbing a jumbo Snickers isn’t a healthy way to combat stress, but many of us continue to do it, aiming for a quick mood boost or energy lift.
 But when you scarf down food and your stress hormones are raging, these chemicals can actually tamper with digestion.
 Unfortunately, the calories you eat then are more likely to be stored as fat than used for energy.
 Instead, opt for one of the 14 best foods to eat when you’re stressed.
 And learn how to get a handle on emotional eating.